fetchai/colearn/docs/differential_privacy.md

 ## Epsilon-differential privacy
 EDP is a scheme for preserving differential privacy.
-In EDP, all queries have random noise added to them so they are no longer deterministic.
+In EDP all queries have random noise added to them, so they are no longer deterministic.
-So if the query was "What fraction of people in the database are male" and the true result is 0.5 then the results of calling this query three times might be 0.53, 0.49 and 0.51.
+So if the query was "What fraction of people in the database are male", and the true result is 0.5 then the results of calling this query three times might be 0.53, 0.49 and 0.51.
 This makes it harder to tell if an individual's data is in the database, because the effect of adding a person can't be distinguished from the effect of the random noise.
 Intuitively this is a bit like blurring an image: adding noise obscures personal information.
 The amount of personal information that is revealed isn't zero, but it is guaranteed to be below a certain threshold.